 The CTP for Fruit Crop Research is a flagship research programme for UK horticulture jointly funded by Biotechnology and Biological Sciences Research Council (BBSRC), innovative and forward-thinking international businesses and by the Agricultural and Horticultural Development Board.
 The CTP Programme for Fruit Crop Research is led by Berry Gardens Growers Ltd on behalf of a focused industry consortium, and in collaboration with its principal academic partners NIAB EMR, this CTP aims to deliver a world-class, end-user inspired programme of research to train the next generation of researchers to support the horticultural industry in the UK.
 Tapping into expertise and capabilities in renowned UK universities with a strong agricultural and plant science background will foster closer links between these key organisations and enable world-leading, cross-disciplinary science.

-Through consultation and planning, we have designed a training and impact programme that will provide our students with a high quality experience tailored to their individual research needs.
-Using NIAB EMR as a primary base for research, cohort building and impact activity, our students will take advantage of the excellent established training opportunities afforded by the Universities of Cambridge, Nottingham and Reading.
+Through consultation and planning, we have designed a training and impact programme that will provide our students with a high-quality experience tailored to their individual research needs.
+Using NIAB EMR as a primary base for research, cohort building and impact activity, our students will take advantage of the excellent established training opportunities afforded by the Universities of Nottingham, Cranfield, Essex, Harper Adams, Reading and Lincoln.
 The involvement of the AHDB and integration into its wider studentship programme ensures maximum opportunities for students to learn from their peers in aligned research areas.
 The AHDB will also have an important role in communicating and disseminating the results of the research undertaken and its potential implications and benefits to the wider grower community in the UK through its existing well-structured communication programmes.